Kmeakin/walrus-report/src/30-implementation.md

 }
 ```

-##### Recursive types {#sec:impl:llvm:recurisve-types}
+##### Recursive types {#sec:impl:llvm:recursive-types}
 The ability to have named types, in the form of structs and enums, introduces a
 complication to our naive scheme of layout out fields inline on the stack.
 This
 is because programmers can define *self-referential* types - types that contain
-themselves as one of thier fields.
+themselves as one of their fields.
 Consider this inductive definition of a list
 of `Int`s:

 ```rust